Money after the wedding—Checklists and tips

 • Financial accounts.

-• If you’re someone else’s beneficiary, it’s a good idea to have them update their info with your new name.
+• If you’re someone else’s beneficiary, it’s a good idea for them to update their info with your new name.

 Tip: Changing your last name may take some time.
-If you’re planning a honeymoon near the wedding date, you may want to delay the name change until your trip is over.
-It may also help to have a few certified copies of your marriage certificate on hand as many times they are used to verify a name change.
+If you’re planning a honeymoon near the wedding date, you might want to delay the name change until your trip is over.
+It may also help to have a few certified copies of your marriage certificate on hand, as it’s often used to verify a name change.

 Helpful tips and considerations